WestRidgeSystems/jmisb/README.md

 ## Elevation

-While not a core focus, jMISB provides some elevation / terrain related support.
+While not a core focus, jmisb provides some elevation / terrain related support.
 This includes:

 - EGM 96 conversion of altitude between ellipsoid (aka HAE) and geoidal (aka MSL).